Exploring Conditions for Diffusion models in Robotic Control

 \section{Abstract}

 While pre-trained visual representations have significantly advanced imitation learning, they are often task-agnostic as they remain frozen during policy learning.
-In this work, we explore leveraging pre-trained text-to-image diffusion models to obtain task-adaptive visual representations for robotic control, without fine-tuning the model itself.
-However, we find that naively applying textual conditions—a successful strategy in other vision domains—yields minimal or even negative gains in control tasks.
-We attribute this to the domain gap between the diffusion model's training data and robotic control environments, leading us to argue for conditions that consider the specific, dynamic visual information required for control.
-To this end, we propose \textbf{\ours}, which introduces learnable \textit{task} prompts that adapt to the control environment and \textit{visual} prompts that capture fine-grained, frame-specific details.
-Through facilitating task-adaptive representations with our newly devised conditions, our approach achieves state-of-the-art performance on various robotic control benchmarks, significantly surpassing prior methods.
+In this work, we explore conditions for pre-trained text-to-image diffusion models to obtain task-adaptive visual representations for robotic control, without fine-tuning the model itself.
+We find that naively applying textual conditions—a successful strategy in other vision domains—yields minimal or even negative gains in control tasks.
+We attribute this to the domain gap between the diffusion model's training data and robotic control environments, leading us to argue for conditions that consider the specific visual information required for control.
+To this end, we propose \textbf{\ours} for leveraging diffusion models with c\textbf{\underline{o}}nditions in \textbf{\underline{r}}obotic \textbf{\underline{c}}ontrol in a task-\textbf{\underline{a}}daptive manner, which introduces learnable \textit{task} prompts that adapt to the control environment and \textit{visual} prompts that capture fine-grained, frame-specific details.
+Through facilitating task-adaptive representation, \ours achieves state-of-the-art on various robotic control benchmarks.